 The C4′s styling reflects its soulless character, or is it the other way around?
 Bill Mitchell, the soul father of the stunning 1963 C2 and the flamboyant 1968 C3 was highly dismissive of the C4, designed just after his retirement.
 I suspect the new Corvette wasn’t the only thing coming out of GM he felt that way about.
 Of course something a bit cooler than the emotive and exaggerated C3 was inevitable.
 It’s not so bad, from a distance.
 Get close, and it looks like a cheap kit car cobbled up by the kids down the street.
 Is it really a Fiero with a Corvette body kit?

 That doesn’t even do justice to the interior: it looks like it came from some East Bloc country in the dying days of communism.
 It never fit together properly when new, and now it looks like its about to discombobulate.
 Maybe this one hasn’t exactly been pampered, but look at it!
 It’s coming apart at the seams, literally.
-This alone is one big nasty reason why old Corvettes are not very appealing.
+This alone is one big nasty reason why old Corvettes of this vintage are not very appealing.
 Cheap; brittle, soul-less.

 Well, at least the the new generation reconnected with the Corvette’s inner V8.
 After the miserable decline in the small block’s output for almost a decade, the C4 marked the turning point.
 There really was a redeeming feature to Roger’s love of technology!
 Fuel injection to the rescue, as well as whatever it took to get the venerable sbc to start breathing again.
 The resuscitation efforts started very modestly, with the highly mediocre cross-fire (two Iron Duke TBI units?)
 5.7 V8 extracting all of 205 hp.
 But when the General finally sprung for genuine port injection, like the 1957 once had, long slumbering horses slowly began to stir again.